Second Anglo-Sikh War: Aftermath of the First Anglo-Sikh War

-The boy Maharaja Duleep Singh of the Sikh Empire was allowed to retain his throne, but a British Resident, Sir Henry Lawrence, controlled the policy of the Durbar.
-Duleep Singh's mother, Maharani Jind Kaur, continually tried to regain some of her former influence as Regent and was eventually exiled by Lawrence.
+The regency of Maharani Jind Kaur, who is Duleep Singh's mother, was replaced by a Council of Regency composed of leading Chiefs and Sirdars acting under the control and guidance of the British Resident.
+She continually tried to regain some of her former influence as Regent and was eventually exiled by Lawrence.
 While some Sikh generals and courtiers welcomed her dismissal, others resented Lawrence's action.
 Furthermore, the Sikh Sardars were forced to considerably reduce their territorial and judicial control leaving only four Sardars in charge of the judiciary, with Sardar Chattar Singh Attariwalla controlling the area between the Jhelum and the Indus, Sardar Kahan Singh Mann controlling Lahore, Sardar Ram Singh Jallawala controlling the Chaj Doab, and Sardar Lehna Singh Majithia controlling the Majha including lands south east of the Ravi up to the hills and down to Kasur.

 Some of the Sikh Army had to be kept in being, since many predominantly Muslim areas of the Sikh Empire threatened to ally with Dost Mohammed Khan in Afghanistan or to lapse into disorder, and only force of arms could keep them in subjugation.
 The British were unwilling to incur the financial and manpower costs of using large numbers of British or Bengal Army units for this task.
 To the contrary, the Governor-General of India, Viscount Hardinge sought to make economies after the war by reducing the size of the Bengal Army by 50,000 men.
 The Sardars (generals) of the Sikh Army naturally resented carrying out the orders of comparatively junior British administrators.

 Early in 1848, Sir Henry Lawrence, who was ill, departed on leave to England.
 Although it was assumed that his younger brother John Lawrence would be appointed in his place, Lord Dalhousie, who had replaced Lord Hardinge as Governor-General, appointed Sir Frederick Currie instead.
 Currie was a legalist, based in Calcutta, who was unfamiliar with military matters and with the Punjab.
 While the Lawrences were comparatively informal and familiar with the junior officers who were Residents and Agents in the various districts of the Punjab, Currie was stiffer in manner and was inclined to treat his subordinates' reports with caution.
 In particular, he refused to act on reports from James Abbott, the Political Agent in Hazara, who was convinced that Sardar Chattar Singh Attariwalla was actively plotting a rebellion with other Sirdars.